haiphucnguyen/mycollab2/mycollab-app-premium/src/main/installer-resources/README.md

 **Bug Fixes**

-* [Premium] Display wrong list of history fields in several special cases
+* [Premium] Display wrong list of history fieldMetas in several special cases
 * [Premium] Save the new project throws error
 * Rename option column may cause the error in trending chart
 * Websocket timeout error